dexterklui/notes/Computer/test-driven-development.md

 2. Make it right
 3. Make it fast

+### Three strategies of writing code to make the test pass

+1. Fake it - return a constant and gradually replace constants with variables until you have the real code
+2. Use obvious implementation - type in the real implementation
+   - When you are feeling confident.
+When the test won't pass, you back off and use the first strategy again
+3. Triangulation

 ### What tests to start?

 1. Select the user story with highest priority in sprint planning